S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## What's in it for me?

 Sociocracy 3.0 — **a.k.a.
-"S3"** — brings you an extensive collection of guidelines and practices (patterns)  that have proven helpful for organizations for **improving performance, alignment, fulfillment and wellbeing**.
+"S3"** — brings you an extensive collection of guidelines and practices (patterns) that have proven helpful for organizations for to **improve performance, alignment, fulfillment and wellbeing**.

-S3 helps you discover how to best reach your objectives and navigate complexity, one step at a time, **without the need for radical reorganization or a big change initiative**:
+S3 helps you discover how to best reach your objectives and navigate complexity, one step at a time, **without the need for sudden radical reorganization or planning a long-term change initiative**:

 -   Simply start with your area of greatest need, select one or more patterns to try, **move at your own pace** and develop skills as you go.